suiranruofeng/notebook/Unit 10 Text A - UCAS English course.md

+# Unit 10 The Doctor's Dilemma: ls lt Ever Good to Do Harm?
+医生的困境：伤害永远是好事吗？

 First paragraph:
 Medical knowledge changes swiftly, and technological changes make new and expensive investigations and treatments possible that were only theoretical a few years ago.
 Life has been extended in length, but not in quality, and the debates about end‑of‑life decisions show us how much the notion of a "good life" is bound up with the absence of disease, illness and suffering.